AniruddhMukherjee/MultiModel_Translation_Project/README.md

 - making the session state so that the table displayed below only shows the selected questionnaire table

+## week 6
+### *24th June 2024*
+- Continued making the pages for the website.
+- Encountered multiple problems regarding tables and session states.
+- figuring out the logic for multipage report page

 ### *Here is the Outine of Week-6:*

 1. Figuring out the final session states